 In 1921, he went to Harvard Medical School and finished at the top of his class.
 He took his internship and residency at the Massachusetts General Hospital.
 In 1928, he went to Vienna to study with Dr. Jacob Erdheim, the man who showed the world that the parathyroid gland controls calcium metabolism.
-In 1929, he returned to the Massachusetts General Hospital and established the world-famous Ward 4, a 10-bed research unit where over the next 15 years, he described many new diseases and was one of the most loved and followed teachers at Harvard Medical School.
+In 1929, he returned to the Mass General Hospital and established the world-famous Ward 4, a 10-bed research unit where over the next 15 years, he described many new diseases and was one of the most loved and followed teachers at Harvard Medical School.
 His students remember this wonderful teacher always dressed in an old tweed jacket, baggy trousers, and a bright-colored bow tie.

 List of Firsts

 Try to imagine how one person could make so many breakthroughs in our understanding of how the human body functions.
 Fuller Albright was the first person to:

 • describe the functions of the parathyroid gland,

 • associate an overactive parathyroid gland with kidney stones,

 • explain the modern diagnosis and treatment of kidney stones,

 • develop a method for measuring sex hormones in the urine,